secretgraph/secretgraph/README.md

 -   delete fake type deletes an action. "delete" can be also just ""delete"" (json string).
 Key is not required and ignored
     -   for all action definitions
 -   auth (Content, Cluster) affects (Content, Cluster).
-For onetime auth token for authenticating thirdparty:
+For onetime auth token for authenticating thirdparty: Should be defined together with view
     -   for Content:
-        -   fetch: autodelete content after viewing
     -   for Cluster:
         -   includeTags: like param, include only contents with tag
         -   excludeTags: like param, exclude contents with tag, default: \[\]